x21L/regex-exercise/README.md

   The word `Java` occurs 3 times.
 * Your program should validate an email with regular expressions.
 For example `foo@example.org` is valid but `foo@example` is not.

-Use JUnit 5 for the tests.
-They have a very well written [user guide](https://junit.org/junit5/docs/current/user-guide/).

 ---

 ## Second Task